-In Notification emails, enter up to fifteen email addresses to receive notifications when a new list of firewall addresses for this map is available.
+In Notification emails, enter up to 15 email addresses to receive notifications about a new list of firewall addresses for this map.

-In Notification frequency, specify how often you want to get notifications that a new list of firewall addresses for this map is available.
+In Notification frequency, specify how often you want to get notifications about a new list of firewall addresses for this map.

 Notification Frequency is the amount of time the Site Shield Portal application waits before sending a reminder to the recipient email addresses configured in the Notification Emails section of the Site Shield UI.